-The fourth of July is the pinnacle of long summer days, and with everybody wanting to have a good time, distraction will happen.
-Review these tips from the American Red Cross before the fourth to ensure you've got your family covered
+The fourth of July marks the pinnacle of summer days, and with everybody wanting to have a good time, distraction will happen.
+Review these tips from the American Red Cross before the fourth to ensure you’ve got your family covered

 KIDS & FAMILIES

 The safest way to enjoy fireworks is to attend a public firework show put on by professionals.
 Stay at least 500 feet away from the show.
 Leave any area immediately where untrained amateurs are using fireworks.
 If you are setting fireworks off at home, follow these safety steps:

 - Never give fireworks to small children, and never throw or point a firework toward people, animals, vehicles, structures or flammable materials.
 Always follow the instructions on the packaging.

 - Keep a supply of water close by as a precaution.

 - Make sure the person lighting fireworks always wears eye protection.

 - Light only one firework at a time and never attempt to relight “a dud.”